 “Your daughter and my son will wed,” Anthony declared as he shoved back his chair and stood.
 “Their match will join the families for life and end this rivalry.”

 Lucian was breaking inside, but he refused to let the other man see it.
 Rising with all the dignity he could muster, he too shoved his chair back and stood.
-When Anthony thrust his hand out he understood that once they clasped hands, the deal would be almost unbreakable.
+When Anthony thrust his hand out he understood that once they clasped hands, the deal would be unbreakable.
 Lucian leaned forward and thrust out his own hand, but at the last minute pulled back.

 “You give my daughter a month.
 Your son will move into my estate and they will get to know each other.
 After that time the wedding will take place,” Lucian pushed.

 Lucian could only hope that in that month his daughter would submit to Anthony’s son, and some form of bond would form.
 He didn’t have any high expectations of that actually happening, but he needed it for his own peace of mind.
-He had heard terrible things about Anthony’s son, and he hoped in that time the boy would warm towards his daughter and thing would work themselves out.
+He had heard terrible things about Anthony’s son, and he hoped in that time the boy would warm towards his daughter and things would work themselves out.

 “What will a month accomplish?”
 Anthony questioned with a curled lip.
 It was obvious the man saw no reason for the delay.